Las Posadas with Kids: Mexico's Magical December Christmas Tradition

 December 24 - Nochebuena

 The ninth and final Posada night is Christmas Eve, called Nochebuena.
-This is the biggest celebration of the season.
+The biggest celebration of the season.
 Families attend midnight Mass (Misa de Gallo), eat a huge late-night dinner with bacalao (salt cod), tamales, romeritos, and ponche, and the kids stay up to open one or two presents at midnight.

 If you can plan your trip to include December 24, do it.
 The atmosphere is unlike anything in the US Christmas tradition.
-Even non-religious families can attend the public midnight Mass at a cathedral and feel the weight of the moment - it is community Christmas, not commercial Christmas.
+Even non-religious families can attend a public midnight Mass at a cathedral and feel the weight of the moment.
+It is community Christmas, not commercial Christmas.

 Three Kings Day - The Real Gift Day